-What this means: What the Council will focus on: 1.
+What this means: Children and young people get a good start in life, and are prepared for the world of work.
+Everyone is equipped to live independent, self-sufficient lives, and to realise their particular talents and abilities.
+What the Council will focus on: 1.
 Securing the Best Start in Life 2.
 Highest Achievement for All Learners 3.
 Inclusion What this will look like: Pupils will be school ready and have a firm foundation for a good education at the end of Early Years Foundation stage Academic achievement and employability will be outstanding in Cheshire East Vulnerable children and young people are supported to achieve their potential and increase aspirations